-“With a view to curbing financing of terrorism through the proceeds of Fake Indian Currency Notes (FICN) and use of such funds for subversive activities such as espionage, smuggling of arms, drugs and other contrabands into India, and for eliminating Black Money which casts a long shadow of parallel economy on our real economy, it has been decided to cancel the legal tender character of the High Denomination bank notes of Rs.500 and Rs.1000 denominations issued by RBI till now.
-This will take effect from the expiry of the 8th November, 2016.”
+Furthermore, the RBI has the constitutional powers (as per the provisions of RBI Act) to define legal tender.
+On 8th November 2016, a press note that was issued by the RBI, which stated that :”With a view to curb financing of terrorism through the proceeds of Fake Indian Currency Notes (FICN) and use of such funds for subversive activities such as espionage, smuggling of arms, drugs and other contrabands into India, and for eliminating Black Money, which casts a long shadow of parallel economy on our real economy, it has been decided to cancel the legal tender character of the High Denomination bank notes of Rs.500 and Rs.1000 denominations issued by RBI till now.
+This will take effect from the expiry of the 8th November, 2016”

 Section 270 A of the Income Tax Act, 1961 deals with the penalty for under reporting and misreporting of income which can range from 50% - 200% of the evaded tax.
 The penalty of 50% tax is for the cases of the under reporting and 200% is prescribed for the misreporting of the income.

-Section 276 C of the Act, it talks about the penalty which is provided for the evasion of tax under the reported income which exceeds Rs.
+Section 276 C of the Act, talks about the penalty which is provided for the evasion of tax under the reported income which exceeds Rs.
 2, 50,000 (upto Rs.
-2, 50,000 can be deposited in the bank amount as per the notification issued by RBI), the offence is punishable with the rigorous imprisonment for a term which shall not be less than six months and can extend upto seven years along with the fine.
-However, for the other cases the imprisonment shall not be less than three months and can extend upto two year along with the fine.
+2, 50,000 can be deposited in the bank amount as per the notification issued by RBI).
+The offence is punishable with the rigorous imprisonment for a term which shall not be less than six months and can extend upto seven years along with the fine.
+However, for other cases, imprisonment shall not be less than three months and can extend upto two year along with fine.

 In the case of Underreporting of Income, as per section 270 AA (2) of the Income Tax, the application containing a full and true disclosure of his income which has not been disclosed, will be filed before the Assessing Officer for the grant of immunity from the penalties under section 270 A (discussed above) and the initiation of the proceedings as stated under Section 276 C or Section 276 CC of the Act.

 The conditions available for the grant of immunity:

 The applicant has to pay the tax and interest as per the order of the assessment.

 The limitation for filing the grant application is one month from the end of the month in which such order of the assessment was received.

 The assessing officer is also required to pass an order with respect to the accepting or rejecting applications within a period of one month from the end of the month in which he has received an application.
 Such provision shall be applicable from the 1st April 2017.

-• Once the prosecution has been launched by the concerned authority, then a person can approach the Income Tax Authority under section 279(c) of the Income TaxAct for compounding of the offences but discretion for compounding of offences always lies with the Income Tax department.
+Once under prosecution by the concerned authority, a person can approach the Income Tax Authority under section 279(c) of the Income TaxAct for compounding of the offences but discretion for compounding of offences always lies with the Income Tax department.

-As per Section 245 H of the Act, the Settlement Commission as the power to grant the immunity from prosecution and penalty from the Income Tax Act.
-But the right to claim the immunity by approaching the Settlement Commission is not available, in a case where the prosecution for any such offence has been initiated before the filing of the application as under Section 245 C of the Act.Copyright 2022 – Helpline Law - HLL001
+As per Section 245 H of the Act, the Settlement Commission has the power to grant immunity from prosecution and penalty from the Income Tax Act.
+But the right to claim immunity by approaching the Settlement Commission is not available, in a case where the prosecution for any such offence has been initiated before the filing of the application as under Section 245 C of the Act.Copyright 2022 – Helpline Law - HLL001